Ten Non-Education Books on Leadership

 #10: The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change by Stephen R. Covey.

 This is book gets a gold star recommendation from me.
 The 7 Habits in this book are relevant and helpful to everyone at every stage of life.

 For more information on Leader in me, please visit: Leader in Me

 Share Article on

-Tags: 21st century education, 21st century skills, emotional intelligence, goal setting, goals, leader in me, leadership, leadership culture, leadership lessons, professional development, self-directed learning, social emotional learning, staff development, teachers, teaching leadership, The Leader in Me, TLIM, what we're reading
+Tags: 21st century education, 21st century skills, emotional intelligence, goal setting, goals, leader in me, leadership, leadership culture, leadership lessons, professional development, self-directed learning, staff development, teachers, teaching leadership, The Leader in Me, TLIM, wellness-leadership, what we're reading